 Compiling from Source

-Linux distributions come with binary versions of almost everything, however there are good reasons why we want to deinstall the binary versions of the critical server software and reinstall from source :
+Linux distributions come with binaries of lots of software, however there are some reasons why we sometimes want to install from source :

 - We want to fit the software compile-options to the exact needs of our site

 - A newer bug-fixing or security-fixing version of the software needs to be applied promptly

 - The software is not installed in the standard /usr file structure where some other software would expect it to be

 Compiling software from source is often simple, however when the software is complex or has many options, can require some additional knowledge to choose the right options.
 The usual steps are :

 - Locate the source package (google…) and download it

 - Uncompress the tarball (compressed file) under /usr/local

 - Set up correct ownership and access rights on the file structure

 - Go to the software directory and read the README and INSTALL files